 5 Questions Ahead Of The Republican National Convention

-After the Democrats wrapped up their glitch-free virtual convention, now it's Republicans' turn.
+Since the Democrats wrapped up their glitch-free virtual convention, now it's Republicans' turn.

 The four-day event, taking place amid the coronavirus pandemic and as tropical storm systems — yes, two — are set to hit the Gulf Coast, begins Monday morning with a roll call and official renomination of President Trump as the Republican nominee and Vice President Pence as his running mate.